 By far, the most common Photoshop error is “scratch disk is full“.
 Some users get it when they try to start Photoshop, others when trying to complete a certain action.
 But why does this happen and how can we fix this issue?

-Before we get to the potential fixes that will remove this error, it’s important to understand what a scratch disk actually is.
+Before we get to the potential fixes that will remove photoshop scratch disk full error, it’s important to understand what a scratch disk actually is.

 All Adobe programs like Photoshop or After Effects need a working space to store temporary project files.
 If Photoshop, (or another program) doesn’t have enough RAM memory to store something temporarily, it uses hard drive space as a temporary virtual memory holder.
 This hard drive space is referred to as a scratch disk.

 Photoshop is more than capable of creating a mountain of temp files if you’re working with large elements, so don’t be quick to put the blame on your computer.
 If both the RAM and the scratch disk become full with temporary files, you will get a “Scratch Disk is full” error which might also prevent you from creating new files.

 If you get “scratch disk is full” errors when you start Photoshop or when performing certain actions, there are a few potential fixes that proved to be effective.
 Below you have a collection of methods that proved to be effective in removing the “scratch disk is full” error.
 Please follow each guide in order until you find a fix that works in your situation.